PCI: Headwinds Still Exist, So Stay Cautious

 This is clearly the most important individual sector for PCI, so a close look at what is going on in this area is critical to understanding if one should buy now.
 After taking a hard look at this sector, there are some broad developments that have occurred in just the past few months.
 This has left me with an overall mixed feeling on the sector, which is similar to back in early February, but for different reasons.

-What I mean by this is that a few months ago, the mortgage market was still relatively healthy, as the Covid-19 pandemic had not materially impacted the United States.
+What I mean by this is that a few months ago, the mortgage market was still relatively healthy, as the COVID-19 pandemic had not materially impacted the United States.
 Mortgage issuance was up, refinancing activity was high, and price gains were continuing.
 On the whole, I believed the mortgage sector, including non-agency MBS, would perform moderately well, but would see limited gains.
 A key risk in my view was rising supply, which I believed would limit gains to the underlying assets.
 This time around, rising supply is no longer a concern.
 In fact, I see declining supply as a tailwind for this particular sector.
 The driver behind this thesis is that mortgage lenders are strapped for cash right now (more on this later), and are tightening their lending standards on new mortgages.
 The result has been the desire to lend to borrowers with higher FICO scores, those who can put more money down, and a turn away from offering so-called "jumbo" loans to finance expensive houses.
 These loans, while usually offered to high-net worth individuals who may have high credit scores, are not backed by government agencies because they exceed the price limit criteria for government agency backing.

 These are important trends, as they impact the availability of new bonds that could wind up in funds like PCI.
 Simply, while not necessarily a positive for the sector, this supply pressure could help PCI as long as demand for existing debt stays relatively stable.
 The reason behind is that PCI will hold a majority of its assets in a sector that is seeing supply drop, as maturing mortgages will not be so easily replaced by new origination, given the tighter lending standards.
 This could help improve the fund's underlying value, assuming there is not further deterioration within the existing portfolio.

 And the drop in new origination could be sharp.
-When looking at jumbo loans, the availability of these mortgages has dropped off markedly in the short-term.
+When looking at jumbo loans, the availability of these mortgages has dropped off markedly in the short term.
 While the drop has been steep, it is also notable how much steeper it is than the broader mortgage market, as shown below:

 Source: Bloomberg